Skip to main content

 THE STORY OF SAM, THE SEA OTTER

 I want to start with a story about Sam, the sea otter.
-Despite being adorable and cute, Sam actually plays a huge role in the balance of marine ecosystems such as the Giant Kelp Forests.
+Despite being adorable and cute, Sam actually plays a huge role in the balance of marine ecosystems.
 Have you ever seen a Giant Kelp Forest?
-Giant Kelp Forests are these majestic underwater forests with incredibly tall seaweeds that grow up to 35m from the bottom of the ocean and provide food and shelter to a variety of other species including, fish, rock lobster and abalone.
+Giant Kelp Forests are majestic underwater forests with incredibly tall seaweeds that grow up to 35m from the bottom of the ocean.
+They provide food and shelter to a variety of other species including, fish, rock lobster and abalone.
 Unfortunately Giant Kelp Forests are incredibly vulnerable with parts of the ocean losing 98% of their Giant kelp Forests, as is the case in Eastern Tasmania.

-Giant Kelp captures huge amounts of Carbon, so when we lose Giant Kelp Forests, we also lose a carbon sink.
-When that kelp dies, it releases its Carbon back into the ocean which then leads to acidification and warming of the seas which impacts aquatic life.
+Giant Kelp Forests capture huge amounts of Carbon, so when we lose them, we also lose a carbon sink.
+When kelp dies, it releases its Carbon back into the ocean.
+This leads to acidification and warming of the seas which impacts aquatic life.
 When sea otters are present, it has been found that the amount of carbon held in kelp can be up to 13 times more.
-So you see, with the loss of just one important species, whole ecosystems are lost or transformed into less diverse ecosystems.
+So, with the loss of just one important species, whole ecosystems are lost or transformed into less diverse ecosystems.

 Volunteer with a local conservation group